Craft

 A book is only as good as how it is held together.

-Debossed cover details.
-Used on The Monograph.
-Names, dates, and titles are pressed into the linen using a metal die, rather than printed on the surface.
+The Monograph is fine art album bound: the technique used by museum publishers and gallery editions, with heavier boards and deeper plates.
+The names and date are debossed into the linen cover using a metal die, not printed on the surface.
 You feel them before you read them.

 The partners.